NNetNav: Unsupervised Learning of Browser Agents Through Environment Interaction in the Wild: Conclusion

 \section{Conclusion}

-We propose \ours, a method for training web-agents with synthetic demonstrations. \ours flips the standard paradigm of synthetic data generation by first interacting with a website to generate trajectories and then relabeling trajectories into instructions.
+We propose \ours, a method for unsupervised interaction with websites ``in-the-wild'' that enables training browser agents with synthetic demonstrations. \ours flips the standard paradigm of synthetic data generation by first interacting with a website to generate trajectories and then hindsight relabeling trajectories into instructions.
 Real websites have a prohibitively large set of possible interactions; \ours searches over this space efficiently using a pruning function inspired by the hierarchical structure of language instructions: any complex instruction consists of language describable sub-tasks and so, if during an interaction a relabeling module cannot infer a meaningful sub-task for the trajectory-so-far, further exploration is pruned.
-We apply \ours to collect demonstrations on MiniWoB++ and WebArena, which are then used to fine-tune a zero-shot base LM agent.
-This yields significant improvements over the zero-shot baseline and outperforms standard synthetic data generation methods.
-In addition, we show that \ours enables self-training, as demonstrations collected using a base language model can improve the performance of an agent built on the same model.
-We find that \ours significantly enhances exploration efficiency due to the pruning heuristic and generates complex, realistic instructions.
-Lastly, we release \ours-6k, the largest dataset of demonstrations on WebArena to date, with over 6000 demonstrations covering broad range of intents and phenomena in WebArena.
+We apply \ours to collect a diverse and complex set of 10k demonstrations from 15 live-websites and 5 self-hosted websites.
+We use these demonstrations for supervised finetuning of a small, \texttt{Llama-3.1-8b} model, achieving state-of-the-art results for unsupervised methods on both the WebArena and WebVoyager, surpassing zero-shot \texttt{GPT-4} by 1.7 to 2.2 points. \ours{} opens up the possibility of scaling up training data for generalist web agents across a broad range of web interfaces without any human intervention.